 One business may have multiple integrations connected to Thrive.
 One Thrive location can also have more than one integration connected (this means they all share the same inventory).
 Learn more

 Transfers of inventory products between your Thrive locations.
 Internal Transfers can be created in the Purchase Orders section of Thrive.
 Learn more

 The inventory report is a snapshot of inventory for a given minute in time.
 Inventory reports can be customized by date and time to provide historical information.
 Learn more

 See also: Bundles

 A Kit or Bundle is a group of inventory products being sold as one new product.
-For instance, you could build a 'Ham Sandwich' bundle containing Bread, Ham, Cheese, etc. The bundle will display in the point of sale as a separate product apart from the ingredients.
+For instance, you could build a 'Ham Sandwich' bundle containing Bread, Ham, Cheese, etc. The bundle will be displayed in the point of sale as a separate product apart from the ingredients.

-When the bundle is selected, the corresponding ingredients will also be deducted in the quantities set in the Bundles page.
+When the bundle is selected, the corresponding ingredients will also be deducted in the quantities set on the Bundles page.
 Learn more

 An independent pool of inventory.
-A business can have more than one 'Location' in Thrive Inventory.
+A business can have more than one 'Location' in Thrive.
 One location's sales or updates to inventory do not affect another's.
 Learn more